Henniver/Henniver/README.md

 </p>
 <h2 align="center">Nice to e-meet you 🤝🏻</h2>
 <p align="center">
-I'm a fresh graduate from a Le Wagon Istanbul web development bootcamp 🎓 and I am eager to continue my journey into this fascinating world.
-I am now looking for opportunities to apply my new found skills in  both the back- and the front-end and keep learning by helping innovative individuals or companies to grow and drive positive change
+I'm a fresh graduate from a web development bootcamp @Le Wagon Istanbul  🎓 and I am eager to continue my journey in this fascinating world.
+I am now looking for opportunities to apply my new found skills  and keep on learning by helping innovative individuals or companies to grow and drive positive change
 </p>
 <p align="center">
 When I'm not coding, you can find me on my 🚲 or in the ⛰️  or in a 🏕️, or any combination of the three.